rodebox00/mmap--munmap--xv6-riscv/README.md

 # mmap--munmap--xv6-riscv

-This modification of the xv6 operating system includes partial implementations of the `nmap()` and `munmap()` system calls that allow the creation, deletion or modification of VMAs (Virtual Me- mory Areas) respectively.
+This modification of the xv6 operating system includes implementations of the `nmap()` and `munmap()` system calls that allow the creation, deletion or modification of VMAs (Virtual Me- mory Areas) respectively.

 This modified version comes with a program called `mmaptest` that checks the correct operation of both system calls.